hytechcamps/animation/AnimationChallenges.md

 Similar to how the player was replaced with a new Piskel animation, replace some of the other game assets.

 #### Tips
-If you are running into any issues, make sure you are abiding by these rules:
+If you are running into any issues, make sure to abide by these rules:

-- Do not change the size of the canvas for one of the existing Piskel projects
+- Do not change the size of the canvas for one of the existing Piskel sprites
-- Do not change the number of frames for an existing Piskel
+- Do not change the number of frames for an existing sprite
 - Export each Piskel as a PNG
 - Export with the appropriate number of columns in the spritesheet
   - The number of columns should be the same as the number of frames